Drug Use

 • Moodiness

-If you or a loved one experience any of these withdrawal symptoms when you stop using kratom, you have probably become dependent.
+If you or a loved one experience any of these withdrawal symptoms when you stop using Kratom, you have probably become dependent.

-Treatment for Kratom Addiction
+Treatment for Kratom Dependence

-Many of the same evidence-based therapies that work well with opioid addictions also have been a successful part of treatment for those with kratom addictions.
-Cognitive-behavioral therapy (CBT), dialectical-behavior therapy (DBT), and cognitive processing therapy are all types of programming that have helped those with a kratom addiction recover.
+Kratom and its increased use are relatively new in the U.S. While more research is needed into Kratom dependence and what treatment methods are most successful there are certain approaches that have been helpful.
+Many of the same evidence-based therapies that work well with opioid dependencies also have been a successful part of treatment for those with Kratom addictions.
+Cognitive-behavioral therapy (CBT), dialectical-behavior therapy (DBT), and cognitive processing therapy are all types of programming that have helped those with a Kratom dependence recover.

-At Caron, we believe in Recovery For Life and provide Comprehensive Addiction Treatment.
-If you or a loved one are ready to get help for a problem with kratom, we’re just one call away.
+Effective dependence treatment must be comprehensive and address both physical dependencies as well as cognitive and emotional reasons for using the drug.
+It’s essential that treatment programs provide support for both.
+At Caron, we believe in recovery for life and provide Transformational Care.
+If you or a loved one are ready to get help for a problem with Kratom, we’re just one call away.
 Contact us today online or call 1-800-854-6023.

 We're one call away.